-Ashbourne College has a thriving Music department and well established choir run by a music graduate from Kings College, London.
+Ashbourne College has a thriving Music department with a well established choir run by the head of music Piers Tattersall and a jazz band run by former student Ben Tso, now Ashbourne’s music assistant.
 Every year students across the college are given the chance to showcase their talents in Music, Art, Fashion, Dance and Drama in the annual Revue.

 Applicants for an A level Music scholarship at Ashbourne must have:

 - 3 GCSEs at grade A* and 3 at grade A;

 - Strong oral and written English.

 Applicants should also demonstrate: